yyrdl/zco/readme.md

 # zco

-inspired by tj's [co](https://github.com/tj/co) , but work with no Promise, only callback.
+generator based control flow,inspired by tj's [co](https://github.com/tj/co) , but work with no Promise, only callback.

 # useage